 Using an electric mixer beat together the sugar, shortening, butter, and eggs, until creamy.

 In a separate bowl whisk together the flour, cream of tartar, baking soda, and salt.

 Add the flour mixture to the butter, sugar and egg mixture and stir until well combined.

 Roll each ball in the Cinnamon-Sugar Mixture.
-I like to make sure there is a good coating of cinnamon-sugar on each cookie, this gives them their flavor!
+I like to make sure there is a good coating of cinnamon-sugar on the cookies, this gives them their amazing flavor!

 Bake for 8-10 minutes.
 Cookies will puff up then flatten out.

 When just barely starting to brown, remove from oven and place the cookie sheet on cooling rack.

 After cookies have cooled for about 10 minutes carefully remove from cookie sheet to cooling rack to finish cooling.

 Then hide them or else they will be gone before you get a chance to try them!

 Gr8 Do-Ahead Tip: